-The number of restaurants, hotels and bakeries around the world that cater to those managing healthy diets free from gluten, dairy, other allergens and sugar is continuing to expand.
-However, you need to remember that even if the restaurant chain or hotel offers a gluten free menu or an allergen chart, you still need to ask the right questions and review your meal to ensure safe eating experiences.
+The number of eating establishments around the world that cater to people managing diets free from gluten, dairy, peanuts and other allergens is continuing to expand.
+However, remember that even if the restaurant chain or hotel offers a gluten free menu or a food allergy chart, you still need to ask the right questions and review your meal to ensure safe eating experiences.

 For gluten free, allergy free and vegan friendly tips and restaurants, click a restaurant category below:

 - US Restaurants and Hotels

 - Global Restaurants and Hotels